DKISTDC/level2/DEVLOG.md

-- [ ] error in publish step displays in
 - [ ] mag Inclination, Azimuth - negative values +360 degrees
-- [ ] Send Han my notebook, and verify QQ
+- [x] Send Han my notebook, and verify QQ
 - [ ] After downloading the fits files, get caught in a loop SUCCEEDED, over and over.
 Because it's still in the Transferring step, but it is no longer transferring.
 Somebody should update the status.
 Maybe fixed?

+## Mon, Sep 19
+- [ ] More globus testing stuff.
+Use a remote folder

+## Fri, Sep 19
+- [ ] better way to test globus paths.
+Relative paths not working

 ## Thu, Sep 18
-- [ ] publish button does real transfer
+- [x] publish button does real transfer
+- [x] error in publish step displays in generate

 ## Wed, Sep 17
 - [x] Messed around with codex